General Dentistry Williamsburg, VA

 How often should I visit the dentist?

 Most dentists recommend visiting the office for a checkup and cleaning every six months.
-However, some people may need more frequent visits if they have ongoing dental issues, such as gum disease or a history of cavities.
+If you have ongoing issues like gum disease or frequent cavities, we may recommend more frequent visits.
 Regular dental visits help prevent major problems by catching them early.

 What is plaque, and how does it affect my teeth?